 This can be copied from the Review found here.

 The presentation must be perfected before it is presented to any outside serious investors.
-Only then are you ready for prime time.
+Only then are you ready for prime time?

 This pitch should resonate inside this genre of investment firms.
-While many cannabis companies are new and have no long-term track records to be included in a portfolio, the time to prepare the socially responsible case is now, so companies can be included in research reports, performance summaries, and news updates.
+While many cannabis companies are new and have no long-term track records to be included in a portfolio, the time to prepare the socially responsible case is now so that companies can be included in research reports, performance summaries, and news updates.

 But now that shareholder activism and transparency have become accepted, after being resisted by the investment and financial services industry for decades, including the marijuana industry into the asset mix is a grand possibility and one which can be done by individual investors tomorrow if some more mature companies put together the right package of financials, industry innovation, and social transformational possibilities.